 The court system in Texas consists of five levels.
 The top-level has the Supreme Court and the Court of Criminal Appeals.
 The next level has the Court of Civil Appeals and then the District Court.
 The last two levels include the County and Probate Court and then Municipal and Justice Court.

-The Texas Department of Public Safety offers the pubic a portal to search for Texas arrest records and other criminal files.
+The Texas Department of Public Safety offers the public a portal to search for Texas arrest records and other criminal files.
 You can also consult the local police to find arrest records.
 The courts have arrest records as do the Texas Department of Criminal Justice.

 Some different types of arrests records in Texas are: